GabrielDCelery/personal-notes/inbox/how-to-use-linux-cli-pass-command-20240926184722.md

 ---
-title: Useful pass commands
+title: How to use Linux CLI pass command
 author: GaborZeller
 date: 2024-09-26T18-47-22Z
-tags:
+tags: linux
 draft: true
 ---

-# Useful pass commands
+# How to use Linux CLI pass command

 Under the hood pass uses gpg to generate passwords so we need a key pair, so `gpg` is a pre-requisite.